jbiams77/pyController/README.md

    else:
     LED.OFF()
 ```
-## 3. Create the controller feature.
+## 3. Create the controller features
 The flexibility of this controller implementation means controller feautres are off by default.
 An interruption will only occur if the user utilizes a button, joystick, or trigger.
 This increases the performance of user code by minimizing uneccessary interruptions.
 A controller feautre is an object initialized by the **ControllerFeauture** class.
 The feature itself is an enumeration that *must* match the enumeration.
 These enumerations are hard mapped to the PS4 controller button laytout.
 | Buttons   |   Analog    |
 |-----------|-------------|